-There are a number of statutory duties that must be met by every school in line with legislation from the Equality Act 2012.
+There are a number of statutory duties that must be met by every school in line with legislation from the Race Relations (Amendment) Act (2000), Disability Equality Duty (2005) and Equality Act (2006).
+Equality Act 2010 and updates and amendments to these documents.